Anteproperispomenon/Orbatext/README.md

 `Keen makes a run for\nthe Border Village||Border Village`

-would produce that uses different text boxes for the intro and name, unnecessasrily using space that could be used elsewhere.
+would produce output that uses different text boxes for the intro and name, unnecessasrily using space that could be used elsewhere.
 This is usually only used when the level introduction *doesn't* end with the level name, as in